frkl/trojai-fuzzing-vision/arch/tutorial.md

 Speaking of permutation invariance, you may already have your faviorite ways to design invariant neural networks for certain types of problems.
 But here we'll introduce a simple yet general Taylor series-based technique necessary for studying complex equivariance patterns.
 Specifically, we need to enable efficient universal learners -- that can represent any such invariant or equivariant functions.
-For advanced readers, the general idea follows [Equivariant Multilayer Perceptrons (EMLP)](https://github.com/mfinzi/equivariant-MLP) with a high-order twist.
+For advanced readers, the general idea follows [Equivariant Multilayer Perceptrons (EMLP)](https://github.com/mfinzi/equivariant-MLP) but with a high-order twist.

 Given the desired input-output shapes and symmetry constraints, we would proceed as the following:
 1) Express a general function that matches the input-output shapes in Taylor series form,